HamidByte/The-API-Project/README.md

 ### Get Quotes by Category
 - **Endpoint:** `/api/quotes/category/:category`
 - **Method:** `GET`
-- **Description:** Returns a list of quotes belonging to the specified category.
+- **Description:** Returns a randomly selected quote from the list of quotes belonging to the specified category.
 - **Example:** `http://localhost:3000/api/quotes/category/inspiration`

 ### Get Quotes by Author
 - **Endpoint:** `/api/quotes/author/:author`
 - **Method:** `GET`
-- **Description:** Returns a list of quotes written by the specified author.
+- **Description:** Returns a randomly selected quote from the list of quotes written by the specified author.
 - **Example:** `http://localhost:3000/api/quotes/author/John Green`

 ## Acknowledgments